Pweder69/Engineering_4_Notebook/README.md

 https://github.com/Pweder69/Engineering_4_Notebook/assets/112962227/4ddb7952-9454-4dd3-ae60-19218dd3f250

 ### Reflection
 This assignment was a bit harder but really still very easy.
-All i had to do is just run a basic for loop and then sleep for the "launch".
+All i had to do is just run a basic for loop that runs the turn led off and then on again 10 times.
+Then i just had to turn the red led on for 10 seconds.
+There were no major design choices as this is practically just controlling 2 leds i doubught that two people could come up with a drasticaly diffrent solution for this problem.

 ## Countdown 3